Table of Contents

 Contact Us Today

-To schedule a free claim review or to learn more about how we can help you, contact our office today at 856-795-8880.Schedule A Free Claim Review
+To schedule a free LTD claim review or to learn more about how we can help you, contact our office today at 856-795-8880.Schedule A Free LTD Claim Review

 What is ERISA And How Does it Affect My Disability Claim?

 What would you do if an illness or injury left you disabled and unable to work for days, months, or ever again?
 Every year, thousands of people become disabled before they reach the age of retirement.
-Disability insurance offers benefits, usually based on a percentage of your salary, during the time you are unable to work.
-Many employees are aware that they receive health and retirement benefits through their employer, but fewer know if they have disability coverage, or what type of disability coverage they have.
+Long term disability insurance offers benefits, usually based on a percentage of your salary, during the time you are unable to work.
+Many employees are aware that they receive health and retirement benefits through their employer, but fewer know if they have long term disability coverage, or what type of disability coverage they have.

 When you need to draw on your disability coverage, it can make a difference if your policy is governed by the federal Employee Retirement Income Security Act, better known as “ERISA.”
 This is because ERISA, unlike an insurance policy you might purchase yourself from an insurance agent, provides legal protections to employees, as further discussed in this article.
 Most group disability plans provided by your employer are governed by ERISA.
 But private policies you purchased on your own are not.